Defining Alcoholism

 In our own work, therapeutic breakthroughs with alcoholics often reveal that self-esteem problems formed early on can lie beneath the continuous use of a coping mechanism like alcohol.

-Exposure to alcohol use from a young age may increase possibility of alcohol use in adulthood, and children can develop a conclusion about alcohol such that "the way to deal with stress, is to use alcohol."
+Exposure to alcohol use from a young age may increase possibility of alcohol use in adulthood, and children can develop a conclusion about alcohol such that "the way to deal with stress, is to drink alcohol."

 Secondary beliefs children develop from observational learning can also corroborate the normalisation of drinking alcohol.
 When young people witness the rationalisation of the side-effects of alcohol use, this can perpetuate false beliefs around alcohol, and allow the abuse of the harmful substance abuse to continue unchallenged.